Wreckfest

 Wreckfest is a racing video game developed by Bugbear Entertainment and published by THQ Nordic.
-Wreckfest is described as the spiritual successor to the FlatOut series and a cross between FlatOut, Destruction Derby and cult 1989 PC racer Street Rod.
+Wreckfest is described as the spiritual successor to the FlatOut series, which was created by Bugbear, and takes further inspiration from the Destruction Derby series and the cult 1989 racer Street Rod.
 A notable feature of the game engine is the use of soft-body damage modelling, which enables location-based damage that affects the driving dynamics of vehicles in a realistic fashion.

 After a four-year long early access phase during which the game was called Next Car Game, the Windows version was released in June 2018, with PlayStation 4 and Xbox One versions released in August 2019 after multiple delays.
 PlayStation 5 and Xbox Series X/S versions were released in 2021, while a Nintendo Switch version was released in 2022.
-A mobile port was released 14 November 2022.
+A mobile port was released on 14 November 2022.

+Wreckfest has received generally positive reviews from critics and been nominated for numerous awards.
+A sequel, Wreckfest 2, was announced to be in development in August 2024.

 Gameplay

 The game includes a variety of gameplay features, namely banger racing and demolition derby.
-The racing gameplay follows the same fundamental rules as most modern racing games, such as Need for Speed or Gran Turismo.
 The player controls a car in a race or demolition derby, the goal being to win the race or be the sole survivor of the derby respectively.
 Before participating in an event, the player is allowed to choose a vehicle, select from a variety of assist levels (whether to use a manual or automatic transmission, ABS, AI difficulty, etc.).
-Players are also able to buy and sell vehicles, customise vehicles, and perform upgrades.
+Players are also able to buy vehicles, customise vehicles, and perform upgrades.
 The game features three modes: career, multiplayer and custom events.